NiklasFerling/NiklasFerling/README.md

 - 📍  Lillesand (Agder), Norway
 - 📧 niklas.ferling@gmail.com

 So far I have had courses in HTML, CSS and JS for code languages.
-As well as design, project methodology, comtent management systems etc. Looking forward to my final year at Noroff and the start of my developing career!
+As well as design, project methodology, comtent management systems etc. Looking forward for my final year at Noroff and the start of my developing career!